Mihama, Wakayama

 Mihama (美浜町, Mihama-chō) is a town located in Hidaka District, Wakayama Prefecture, Japan.
-As of 30 November 2021, the town had an estimated population of 6,761 in 3083 households and a population density of 530 persons per km².
+As of 30 November 2021, the town had an estimated population of 6,761 in 3083 households and a population density of 530 persons per km^{2}.
 The total area of the town is 12.77 sqkm.

 Geography

 Mihama is located on the coast in central Wakayama Prefecture, facing the Kii Channel to the southwest.
 The eastern part of the town is part of the Hidaka Plain and is the center of the city.
 The western part is designated as Enjukaigan Prefectural Natural Park.
 The highest point is Mount Nishiyama, with an elevation of 329 meters.